 - Audio tracks display a waveform preview in the area in the Clips pane where you're recording.
 This is actually a visual record of the record meter's progress.
 When you stop recording, SONAR displays the actual waveform, which is slightly different from the preview.
-The preview is a snapshot taken at certain time intervals, while the actual waveform represents all the data that is recorded. - MIDI tracks display the actual data that they record, both in the Clips pane and the Piano Roll view (not the Staff view). - Automation data appears as a red block.
-When you finish recording, the actual envelopes are shown.
+The preview is a snapshot taken at certain time intervals, while the actual waveform represents all the data that is recorded. - MIDI tracks display the actual data that they record, both in the Clips pane and the Piano Roll view (not the Staff view). - Automation envelopes and nodes are drawn in real time as the automation data is being recorded.